alex-battle/Estate.ly/README.md

 ## Post-MVP

 >
-Have a for rent and for sale section to render a list and specific info<>
+Have a for rent and for sale section to render a list and specific info<br>
-Have a favorites section so visitors can save the properties that they like<>
+Have a favorites section so visitors can save the properties that they like<br>
-When a property is rented/sold switch to unavailable<>
+When a property is rented/sold switch to unavailable<br>
-Agents page and add agent profile <>
+Agents page and add agent profile <br>
-Maps pinned to house location <>
+Maps pinned to house location <br>

 <br>